Tom McCamus: Film and television

 Following a few TV appearances beginning in 1985, McCamus made his film debut in director Paul Donovan's time-travel comedy A Switch in Time (1989).
 He garnered positive reviews for his role as a mental patient in the historical drama Beautiful Dreamers, before earning wide acclaim as struggling actor Henry Adler in David Wellington's 1993 film I Love a Man in Uniform.
 For his performance, he won the Genie Award for Best Actor, and earned more positive reviews from the international press when the film was shown at Cannes' Directors' Fortnight.
 McCamus has been nominated for the Genie Award on two occasions since, for Wellington's Long Day's Journey into Night (1996), in which he reprised his stage role, and for the Oscar-nominated The Sweet Hereafter (1997), directed by Atom Egoyan.

 McCamus came to the attention of a wider audience playing the villainous Mason Eckhart in the Marvel TV series Mutant X. Although McCamus proved sufficiently popular that he appeared in every episode of the first season, something that was not originally planned, he quit the show to star as Richard III and Mack the Knife at the Stratford Festival.
 He only returned to Mutant X to make occasional appearances in the second and third seasons.

 In 2005, McCamus starred in the CBC film Waking Up Walter: The Walter Gretzky Story as famous hockey dad Walter Gretzky, for which he won Best Actor honors at both the ACTRA Awards and the Gemini Awards.
 Other notable screen appearances include Shake Hands with the Devil (2007), and the Ken Finkleman miniseries At the Hotel (2006).
 He appeared in the 2019 season of CBC's Street Legal in a supporting role.

 Personal life

 McCamus is married to theatre and occasional TV actress Chick Reid, a fellow alumn of the Shaw Festival troupe.
-They live in Warkworth, Ontario.
+They reside in Warkworth, Ontario.